-Lyft drivers and riders have always been the type of people who look out for each other.
-Right now, instead of holding the door and shaking hands, we’re keeping our distance and avoiding contact.
-Staying home is the best thing you can do to protect yourself and others.
-Below, we recommend some tips for using Lyft during COVID-19 if you need to travel for an essential trip.
+Lyft drivers and riders have always been the type of people who look out for each other — that’s why, right now, instead of holding the door and shaking hands, we’re keeping our distance and avoiding contact.
+Below, we explain what we all need to do to help keep drivers and riders safe during COVID-19.

 Help protect yourself and others